mtiryakiuw/hdtoday.tv/README.md

 Feel free to reach out if you encounter any issues or have questions while following these instructions.
 Remember to ensure that you have the necessary drivers, extensions, and prerequisites installed before running the code.

+If you get error about openpyxl, please use below command on terminal.

+    pip install openpyxl